RyanSusana/elepy-wiki/documentation/HANDLERS.md

 ## What Are Handlers?
 Elepy knows the concept of Handlers.
 Handlers are how Elepy takes in an HTTP Request and produces an action and an HTTP Response.

-Elepy has 5 handlers: Create, FindOne, FindMany, Update and Delete.
+Elepy has 5 handlers: CreateHandler, FindOneHandler, FindManyHandler, UpdateHandler and DeleteHandler.
 All* handlers have one method that they need to implement.
 This method has 4 params:  an HTTP Context, a Model Description, a CRUD Object and an ObjectMapper.

 *Update has two separate, but similar methods for PUT and PATCH requests.